1149/regulatory-compliance-assistant-backend/README.md

 > **An intelligent FastAPI backend that automates regulatory document processing, compliance analysis, and provides AI-powered insights for enterprise compliance workflows.**

+## ⚡ Important Notice - Demo Limitations

+> **🚨 This is a public demo using Google Gemini's FREE API tier**
+> **📊 API Quota: 50 requests per day (shared among all users)**
+> **🔄 Quota resets daily at midnight UTC**
+>
+> If you see "API quota exceeded" errors, the daily limit has been reached.
+Please try again tomorrow or get your own free API key at: https://makersuite.google.com/app/apikey

 ## Overview

 A sophisticated backend system leveraging cutting-edge AI technologies to transform how organizations handle regulatory compliance.
 Built with modern Python frameworks and enterprise-grade architecture patterns.